techcow2/LMSA/README.md

   </a>
 </p>

-## 🆕 What's New in Version 5.4
+## 🆕 What's New in Version 5.5

-🎉 **Latest Update: Version 5.4** - Now Available!
+🎉 **Latest Update: Version 5.5** - Now Available!

-### New Features
+### New Features & Improvements
+- **Fixed Character Display Issues**: Resolved broken characters display bug (thank you [teneykio](https://github.com/teneykio) for the report)
+- **Enhanced Side Menu**: Made improvements to the side menu for better visibility of the saved chats list
+- **Streamlined User Experience**: Removed the "What's New" menu feature that would force it to show every time the app loads
+- **Improved Data Caching**: Enhanced the way the app caches data to improve how updates are implemented through the Play Store
+- **Mobile UI Enhancements**: Made minor UI improvements for smaller mobile screens

+### Previous Updates
 - **Vision Language Model Support**: Added full support for vision language models (VLMs).
 You can now upload and analyze images alongside text, enabling multimodal conversations with AI models that can understand and discuss visual content.

-### Previous Updates
 - **Fixed PDF File Attachments**: Resolved the issue where PDF files weren't allowed as attachments.
 You can now upload and analyze PDF documents seamlessly with your AI models.

-### Improvements
-- Enhanced multimodal processing capabilities
-- Improved image analysis performance
-- Better error handling for vision model interactions
-- Enhanced file processing stability
-- Improved document analysis performance

 ---